Sorry, you need to enable JavaScript to visit this website.

 In Estonia, a universal system of family allowances is in use: every child is valuable and has the right to state support.

-The right to receive family benefits comes with both the birth of a child and coming into the family in other ways, for example adoption and child care or guardianship.
+The right to receive family benefits comes with the birth of a child as well as a child joining the family in other ways, for example, adoption and care of a child or taking a child under guardianship.

 Maternity leave